kalisio/skeleton/docs/guides/howtos/pwa.md

 When the application is ready to be installed or updated, a pop-up window will appear.
 :::

-## Implementing Web Push Notifications in a Kalisio Application
+## Implementing web push notifications

 This section outlines the process for integrating web push notifications into a Kalisio application.
 Web push notifications allow your application to send real-time notifications to users' devices.